jpratt9/john-pratt.com/src/frontend/content/posts/data-modernization-services/index.md

 ### Prioritize a Collaborative and Transparent Process

 Modernization is never a straight line; it's a journey with twists and turns.
 You need a partner who will keep you informed every step of the way.
-A transparent and collaborative process isn't a "nice-to-have"—it's essential.
+A transparent and collaborative process isn't a "nice-to-have" - it's essential.
 Look for firms that insist on clear communication, regular progress reports, and a true partnership model where you feel like a core part of the project team.

 A truly collaborative partner also focuses on empowering your people, not creating a permanent dependency on their services.
 They should be committed to knowledge transfer, making sure your internal staff understands the new platform and can manage it long after the project ends.
 This builds your in-house skills and ensures your new data ecosystem is sustainable.